pratik-mazumdar/easycpp/README.md

 ### How to download
 Header only Library.
-Download the file from [here](https://lucif680.github.io/Nile/nile.h).
+Clone is repo.
 ## Non-Premitive DataTypes
   *String<br>
   *Int<br>